Table of Contents (click to expand)

 Modern microscopes, like electron beam microscopes and scanning probe microscopes, have helped us observe the structure of atoms and nano-particles… but there’s more!

-Scientists at Stanford University built an electron accelerator that was designed to further nuclear research.
-Beams of electrons were accelerated at energies of 20 billion electron volts.
+Scientists at the Stanford Linear Accelerator Center (SLAC) built a two-mile-long electron accelerator designed to probe the interior of atomic nuclei.
+Beams of electrons were accelerated to energies of 20 billion electron volts.
 When such a high-energy beam was targeted at liquid hydrogen and deuterium, researchers observed that electrons began scattering at wider angles and more frequently than anticipated.
-By the 1970s, it was realized that there are three scattering centers in the nucleus that cause the scattering pattern.
-This discovery was the first evidence of the existence of quarks!
+By the early 1970s, it was realized that there are three scattering centers within each proton and neutron that cause the scattering pattern.
+This discovery was the first direct evidence of the existence of quarks!
+Jerome Friedman, Henry Kendall, and Richard Taylor were awarded the 1990 Nobel Prize in Physics for this groundbreaking work.

 References (click to expand)